-One hotel was a block and a half from the venue and the other was four blocks.
+One hotel was a block and a half from the venue and the other hotel was four blocks away.

 So, we encouraged guests to either Uber the short distance or walk and we didn't pay for a shuttle for either before or after the ceremony.
 After all, it was just a few blocks, right?
 And thankfully, the weather cooperated and there wasn't any rain.

 I will say 90% of our guests had no trouble.
 But when planning an event – a seamless event, I should say – sometimes you have to accommodate for the lowest common denominator.
 Like those who can't walk, or operate an Uber, or navigate city blocks easily.